 Educational institutions must also have a backup plan, keep it up to date and be prepared to carry it out quickly should the health situation require it.

-Educational institutions must continue to enforce health and safety measures on campus (disinfection and ventilation of spaces, installation of hand hygiene stations and contactless garbage bins, etc.).
-Institutions must also refer to the Gestion des cas et des contacts dans les établissements d’enseignement postsecondaire guide (available in French only) to establish procedures for dealing with cases in which individuals present symptoms or receive a positive test result.
+Educational institutions must continue to enforce health measures on campus (disinfection and ventilation of spaces, installation of hand hygiene stations and contactless garbage bins, etc.).
+Institutions must also refer to the Gestion des cas et des contacts dans les établissements d’enseignement postsecondaire (available in French only) to establish procedures for dealing with cases in which individuals present symptoms or receive a positive test result.

 Colleges and universities determine the format of courses (e.g. in person, hybrid, distance education) and students choose accordingly.
 However, colleges and universities are advised to ensure flexibility for students with medical issues.

-Last update: September 9, 2021
+Last update: December 17, 2021